 Lancasters from 419 and 428 Squadron at Yarmouth, NS after returning from Europe.

-Nova Scotia Casualties in the Far East and Pacific CampaignsThirty-seven with connection to Nova Scotia would make the ultimate sacrifice fighting in the Far East and the Pacific Campaign.
-They are remember on Memorials and in Cemeteries in Hong Kong, Burma (Myanmar), Japan, Australia, Philippines, Singapore, Hawaii, Sri Lanka, India, Bangladesh, and the United States.
+Nova Scotia Casualties in the Far East and Pacific Campaigns75 with connection to Nova Scotia would make the ultimate sacrifice serving in the Far East and the Pacific Campaign.
+They are remembered on Memorials and in Cemeteries in Hong Kong, Burma (Myanmar), Japan, Australia, Philippines, Singapore, Hawaii, Sri Lanka, India, Bangladesh, and the United States.
 List of Casualties